Estonian Evangelical Lutheran Church: Bishops and Archbishops of Tallinn and Primates

+Education and media

+The church has its own educational institution, Institute of Theology of the Estonian Evangelical Lutheran Church, founded in 1946.
+The Institute also has the Academy of Theology in Tartu.

+The church’s newspaper “Eesti Kirik” ("Estonian Church") is published once a week.

 Membership

 As of February 2009, the EELK reported approximately 160,000 baptized members and the EELK Abroad (based in Canada) reported approximately 8,000 baptized members.
 A previous figure broke down the EELK Abroad into 3,508 members with 12 clergy in the USA and 5,536 members with 11 clergy in Canada.

 In 2014, the Lutheran World Federation (LWF) reported the number of registered members as being 180,000.
 The church reported that it had served 143,895 communicants.
 As of 2025, the LWF reported 160,000 members.

 Social issues

 The church has both theologically conservative and liberal members.
 The church does ordain women to the priesthood, unlike the more conservative Evangelical Lutheran Church of Latvia and Evangelical Lutheran Church of Lithuania.
 In an interview, Archbishop Urmas Viilma stated that the church allows women ordination and "will continue to do so".
 The church disapproves of homosexual unions, believing marriage is the sacred union of a man and a woman.
 It only allows celibate gay ministers to be ordained.
 However, Archbishop Viilma did state that if same-sex marriage is legalized in the country, "then the church will clearly need to redefine itself", but he also stated that "we clearly interpret the Bible to say that practicing homosexuality is sin...but we all are equal in God’s eyes and welcome in church."
 Archbishop Viilma announced his support for civil unions and agreed to be a part of a panel working in 2021 on a proposal to pass a bill to define marriage as heterosexual and to strengthen the civil partnership registration with equal rights for same-sex couples.
 In 2023, in response to the legalization of same-sex marriage in Estonia, the church reaffirmed its position that clergy could only perform or bless heterosexual marriages.
 Archbishop Viilma opposed the legalization of same-sex marriage, arguing that the government could improve the "Cohabitation Act" and that civil unions were sufficient for same-sex couples.
 The Lutherans leaned toward opposing the death penalty, although they took no official stance, and the church does not have a committee "dealing with social-political questions".